Your information has been modified successfully. Do you want to save your changes?

 Resistance to this counterintuitive strategy is natural.
 Managers often fear that a company’s new products and services with lower profit margins may directly cut into the sales of existing products.

 Money should be invested in products that are clearly most profitable without lowering overall profitability.
 But to reference a Steve Jobs almost cliché, “If you don’t cannibalize yourself, someone else will.”

-Outlasting the competition is difficult: learn to leap and master the art of delivering today while building for the future with IMD’s Advanced Management Program.
+Outlasting the competition is difficult: learn to leap and master the art of delivering today while building for the future with IMD’s LEAP program.